Cluster Topology awareness

 racks: "rack1,rack2"

-Any PVC created using the above storage class will have a replication factor of 2 and will have one copy of its data on rack1 and the other copy on rack2
+Any PVC created using the above storage class will have a replication factor of 2 and will store one copy of its data on rack1 and the other copy on rack2.

 To do the same for regions and zones, you can use regions and zones as parameters in the StorageClass respectively.